 For environmental protection reasons, many ski resorts block access to certain hillsides or descents.
 Skiers should always comply with these restrictions as they generally serve the purpose of protecting endangered animals.
 Also, it is vital to try to act calmly when near a forest, so as not to frighten the wildlife.

 What kind of equipment is needed for freeriding?

 The difference between freeride skis and regular skis is, amongst other things, their shape.
-Freeride skis are wider in order to allow a stronger bounce and uplift, which facilitates movement in powder snow.
+Freeride skis are wider in order to allow a stronger bounce and uplift, which facilitates easier movement on powder snow.
 While experienced freeride skiers should consider buying their own pair of freeride skis, beginners can simply rent the equipment on site.

 The avalanche airbag system is a reusable rescue device that can considerably lower the risk of injury during avalanches.
-The avalanche backpack has 2 brightly coloured balloons which are folded and stored in the left and right pockets.
+The avalanche backpack has 2 brightly-coloured balloons, which are folded and stored in the left and right pockets.

 Where can I learn to freeride?

 Nowadays, more and more ski schools offer guided freeride tours that allow first-timers to give this popular sport a try.
 The precondition for successful freeriding is to be able to safely and confidently move on demanding slopes.
 Just like groomed slopes, off-piste descents are also divided into different levels of difficulty.
 Local ski instructors know their ski resorts by heart and can therefore always choose freeride tours and descents that best suit a participant’s skills.
 The first step of a beginners’ freeride tour is learning the right powder snow technique.
 Beginners also have time to get used to and practice using the safety equipment prior to going out onto the powder snow areas.
 Devices such as avalanche transceivers, probes, shovels and sometimes even airbag backpacks are included in most offers.